delphi-blocks/wirldocs/docs/server/authentication.md

 # Authentication and Authorization

 WiRL offers a robust and flexible system for handling both authentication and authorization in your API.
 While it's possible to create custom authentication processes using [filters](filters) and [context injection](context-injection) (see example *12.Context*), WiRL also provides several classes that significantly simplify the developer's work.
-This guide will walk you through the process of setting up and using these features effectively.

 ## Understanding Authentication vs. Authorization